-Data are provided in a 10 km cylindrical equidistant projection.
+The region from 60° N to 60° S is provided in a 10 km cylindrical equidistant projection.
 The grid was constructed by defining an initial 4000 east-west by 2000 north-south global array at the equator to establish roughly 10 km x 10 km cells.
-Only the portion of the grid from 60° N to 60° S (4000 X 1334) was saved for the final output.
+Only the portion of the grid from 60° N to 60° S (4000 X 1334) is saved for the final output.
+GeoTIFF versions of the equatorial projection file only are available as a separate data set, Nimbus Advanced Vidicon Camera System Remapped Visible Imagery Daily L3, GeoTIFF.